 A child who is nurtured by caring and loving parents can develop a deep sense of attachment and security.
 With age, that child also creates bonds with other people, such as friends, colleagues or a spouse.
 These bonds are important and it is normal to have a little fear of losing them.

+There are many types of personality disorders.
+The most known is borderline personality disorder.
 People with borderline personality disorder have an intense fear of losing loved ones.
 They feel easily rejected or abandoned by others, which creates conflicts in their social relationships.
 Therefore, they have a strong need to be reassured that people around them are present and that these relationships are important.

 Borderline personality disorder affects how people suffering from it think.
 It impairs: